How to Make Healthy Granola

 A spoonful of chunky homemade granola

 Like most oaty breakfast recipes, this homemade granola makes for the perfect blank canvas.
-With a simple base of oats, nuts (or seeds), and sweetener, you can add to the simple granola recipe in a myriad of ways.
+With a simple base of oats, nuts (or seeds), and sweeteners, you can add to the simple granola recipe in a myriad of ways.
 I.e., add dried fruit, coconut, chocolate, and more.

 And if you aren’t yet entirely sold, I haven’t even gotten to the best part.
-Making homemade granola is also usually far most cost-effective than buying it.
+Making homemade granola is also usually far more cost-effective than buying it.
 Especially if your pantry is stocked with most of the ingredients already.
 Best of all, it’s super versatile and customizable in taste, texture, and dietary requirements (i.e., gluten-free, refined sugar-free, vegan, etc.).

 Homemade granola in a bowl